caelia/sampleworks/README.md

 and derived objects, consisting of files or regions of files with modifications applied, what is the best way to assign object IDs?

+## Last but not least ...

+Thanks for your interest!
+If you have any feedback, please use the Discussions and Issues sections of this repository.